Norbert-Zhang/PHP-workopia-project/readme.md

 ### Installation

 1. Clone the repo into your document root (www, htdocs, etc)
-2. Create a database called `workopia`
+2. Create a database called `workopia` in MySQL
 3. Import the `workopia.sql` file into your database
-4. Rename `config/_db.php` to `config/db.php` and update with your credentials
+4. Update your db credentials in the file `config/db.php`
 5. Run `composer install` to set up the autoloading
 6. Set your document root to the `public` directory